MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotification.md

 **Using Event Handlers**

 The following example shows how to add an event handler for toast activation on running desktop apps.
 ToastNotifications need to be persisted in a list to maintain a reference to the toast for later callbacks.
 A similar pattern can be followed for dismissed and expired toast events.
+> [!IMPORTANT]
+> Ensure event handlers are unsubscribed to when no longer needed to avoid memory leaks.

 ```csharp
 class AppNotification